Definition and Origins of Design Thinking

 Applications of Design Thinking Across Fields

 Design Thinking has driven the creation of user-centric products in diverse fields and industries, from healthcare to technology.
 Today, more and more startups, nonprofits, and large corporations are stepping into the real world to understand their users’ needs better.
-Let’s review examples from various industries to see how Design Thinking can improve not only business ’ experiences but also the lives of individuals – as citizens or patients.
+Let’s review examples from various industries to see how Design Thinking can improve not only business clients’ experiences but also the lives of individuals – as citizens or patients.

 Intuitive and Accessible Voting System